 Do you want more help?

 Friend, fluency is one of the pillars of effective reading instruction.
 Helping them improve reading fluency opens the door to success for reading.
-If you want more help teaching your students to succeed in reading through guided reading, I would love to be your personal literacy coach through Guided Reading Unpacked.
+If you want more help teaching your students to succeed in reading through guided reading, I would love to be your personal literacy coach through Rethinking Guided Reading.

 Through detailed video lessons, printables, and a community of like-minded teachers, you’ll learn how to successfully implement guided reading so you can provide individualized instruction to improve fluency as well as reading strategies, phonics, and comprehension.